ahijevyc/cutoffs_and_troughs/README.md

      - Note changes to “top_dir”, “storage”, and the command line arg “infhr” to allow these forecast hours to be stitched in parallel
      - The storage directory is later used by the feature ID/tracking code
   - Location: scripts/
-  - `netcdf_routines_mod.mod`
-    - Necessary script to read 2d lat/lon from gridded UFS data (user doesn’t need to modify)
-  -	`netcdf_routines_mod.o`
-    -	Necessary script to read 2d lat/lon from gridded UFS data (user doesn’t need to modify)
-  - `netcdf_routines_mod.f90`
-    - Necessary script to read 2d lat/lon from gridded UFS data (user doesn’t need to modify)
-  - `compile.csh`
-    - Run this script to compile identification_algorithm_global_noDisambigSteps_cases.f90 if modifications are made (compiles with netcdf routines needed to read lat/lon
   -	`driver_IdentifyFeatures_cases.csh`
     -	Submit each itime and fhour as a batch job to casper to identify features.
 The end result of running this script is a list of .dat files for each initial time and forecast hour (41 x itimes; 0, 6, 12,…,240)
     -	`run_IdentifyFeatures_cases.csh`
         -	Submitted by driver script, receives year, month, fhour information from the driver.
         -	For each itime and fhour, the identification_algorithm_globe_cases is submitted with command line arguments setting the output file, search radii, slope ratio threshold, and other parameters
         -	`identification_algorithm_global_noDisambigSteps_cases.f90`
           -	This is the fortran code that is used to identify “cutoff lows” and “preexisting troughs”
           -	Refer to comments in the code for documentation.
 Also see Lupo et al. (2023) and Kasuga et al. (2021)
           -	Output of UFS feature scheme is swapped latitude order from GFS verif.
 Shouldn’t be a problem though, I don’t think the fortran code cares which order the features are read in.
           -	`identification_algorithm_globe_cases`
               -	Compiled `identification_algorithm_globe_noDisambigSteps_cases.f90`.
 This code is run using a combination of `driver_IdentifyFeatures_cases.csh` `run_IdentifyFeatures_cases.csh`.
   -	`driver_TrackForecast_cases.csh`
     -	Driver script to run `run_TrackForecast_cases.csh` and `track_forecast_cases.f90`
     -	Submit batch jobs to track forecast features for from f000-f240 for each initial time.
 Submit each itime as a separate casper job (or, could probably get away with running this on a login node..it’s fast and just using text data)